wei-hsuan-cheng/kendo_robot/readme.md

 We built a supervisory teleoperation kendo robot system.
 The robot is able to track the opponent’s pose and wait for the operator’s command to attack.

 To detect and track the human body, we utilized a deep-learning-based human pose estimation algorithm ([LOGO-CAP, CVPR 2022](https://github.com/cherubicXN/logocap)).
-By merging the RGB and DEPTH images from the RealSense D435, we obtained the 3D coordinates of the human body.
+By aligning the RGB and DEPTH images from the RealSense D435, we obtained the 3D coordinates of the human body.

 An interactive GUI was created using `JavaScript` for visualization and real-time implementation.
 With just one click on the GUI button, the operator can send an attack command to ROS (via a WebSocket), which controls the robot arm.